jizel/snap-im-tests/tests/CHEATSHEET.md

 `gradle test -PplatformBuild -DdataPlatformRepositoryCommit=<SHA COMMIT> -DdataPlatformRepositoryCheckoutCommit=true` - builds commit of a repository

+It is possible to clone repositories from other URLs.
+By default, it is `git@bitbucket.org:bbox/data-platform.git` for DP and `git@bitbucket.org:bbox/dataplatformqa.git` for QA repository.

+This can be changed by setting `dataPlatformRepositoryUrl` or `dataPlatformQARepositoryUrl` on the command line.

 _It is responsibility of a caller of last two commands to fetch changes from origin.
 This is not done automatically anymore because it could mess and detach local repository installations with possibly made changes._